W. C. Fields: Early years

-Claude Dukenfield (as he was known) had a volatile relationship with his short-tempered father.
+Claude Dukenfield (as he was known among his family) had a volatile relationship with his short-tempered father.
 He ran away from home repeatedly, beginning at the age of nine, often to stay with his grandmother or an uncle.
 His education was sporadic and did not progress beyond grade school.
-At age twelve he worked with his father, selling produce from a wagon, until the two had a fight that resulted in Fields running away once again.
+At age 12 he worked with his father, selling produce from a wagon, until the two had a fight that resulted in Fields running away once again.
 In 1893, he worked briefly at the Strawbridge and Clothier department store, and in an oyster house.

-Fields later embellished stories of his childhood, depicting himself as a runaway who lived by his wits on the streets of Philadelphia from an early age, but his home life is believed to have been reasonably happy.
+Fields later embellished stories of his childhood, depicting himself as a runaway kid nicknamed Whitey, who lived by his wits on the streets of Philadelphia from an early age, but his home life is believed to have been reasonably happy.
 He had already discovered in himself a facility for juggling, and a performance he witnessed at a local theater inspired him to dedicate substantial time to perfecting his juggling.
 At age 17, he was living with his family and performing a juggling act at church and theater shows.

 In 1904 Fields's father visited him for two months in England while he was performing there in music halls.
 Fields enabled his father to retire, purchased him a summer home, and encouraged his parents and siblings to learn to read and write so they could communicate with him by letter.